How to prioritize goals and set the right work priorities? Well, setting goals is not a hard thing to do. But setting the right goals, is.

 OKRs are not a silver bullet.
 They are a tool that lets everyone see how their work contributes to the company’s long term plans.
 It helps employees see the meaning that is already there.
 OKRs show everyone how their tasks connect with each other.
 But this only works well when the goals you set are impactful and if everyone in your team commits to using this goal setting system.

 Having impactful goals helps me make sure that I prioritize the tasks that influence those goals the most.
 This way I know, I’m working on the 20 percent of total tasks that will most help me and my team move forward.

 Deciding which tasks to do first.

-Your time is limited and if you focus on the wrong things, it will be impossible to achieve your vision.
+Your time is limited and if you set your work priorities on the wrong things, it will be impossible to achieve your vision.
 As a leader, there will always be more things that require your attention than you have time.
 That’s normal.
 What you have to do is figure out what is important.
 What are the tasks and problems you have to focus on energy on?

 You can use Weekdone to keep your team’s goals in front of you and prioritize your weekly tasks.
 As Jon Lay, Founder of Hanno has said: “Weekdone has been the perfect tool for our remote team to keep track of daily and weekly plans and stay focused on getting the right things done, rather than just creating the appearance of being busy”.